jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Strong Spirit:** At the start of your Command phase, roll a D6.
 On a 3+, Tanc'Rethil does not suffer any **Wraithsight**-related penalties until the end of the battle round even if there are no friendly nearby PSYKERs.
-- **Symbol of Perseverance (aura):** When you make a wound roll for a melee attack made by a model in a CORE \<CRAFTOWLRD\> unit that's within 6" of Tanc'Rethil, you may re-roll a 'tens' roll of 1.
+- **Symbol of Perseverance (aura):** When you make a wound roll for a melee attack made by a model in a CORE \<CRAFTWORLD\> unit that's within 6" of Tanc'Rethil, you may re-roll a 'tens' roll of 1.
 This is a Command Effect.
 - **Memories of Glory Past:** While Tanc'Rethil is within 6" of a friendly \<CRAFTWORLD\> HOWLING BANSHEE unit: a) he is considered to have full wounds remaining for the purposes of determining what characteristics on his profile to use;
 b) add 1 to his Attacks characteristic.
 This is a Command Effect.